engichang1467/VancouverTrailsAPI/README.md

 A REST API that stores (almost) all the trails data in BC, and a recommendation algorithm that helps user to recommend trails to walk based on their locations.

-Technologies: Python, FastAPI, and SQLAlchemy
+Technologies: Python, FastAPI, MySQL and SQLAlchemy

 ## How to run it?